 He's basically saying you have to be an idiot to think that you put that whole term in the denominator when there's no fraction bar.
-He could understand the misinterpretation with more ambiguous notation, but this is very clear-cut.

 Any MATHEMATICIAN will defend the fundamental principles of math to the death.

 But we're not talking about fundamental principles of math.
 We're talking about mere notational conventions.